DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-helping-users-through-online-chat.md

 When chat is unavailable, there’s a sentence that says ‘Available Monday to Friday, 10am to midday (except public holidays)’.

 The status changes automatically without a page refresh.
 We decided not to notify users of this (visually or audibly) because it’s unlikely to be relevant to the user.

+Chat relies on JavaScript to work.
+In the case where JavaScript is unavailable, there’s a sentence that says ‘Unavailable’.

 ### Removal of survey link